 The main purpose of the MID is to allow the government to make sure all vehicles that drive on UK roads are covered by an insurance policy, as is required by UK law.

-The AskMID service is also there to give members of the public access to the Motor Insurance Database in order to check whether a vehicle is insured if ever they are unsure or need to find out for claims purposes.
+The AskMID service is also there to give members of the public access to the Motor Insurance Database in order to check whether their vehicle is insured (if ever they are unsure or need to find out for claims purposes.

 What is AskMID used for?

 - Check the current status of your own car insurance